Azure/azure-rest-api-specs/specification/mediaservices/data-plane/readme.md

-# MediaServices
+# MediaServices - Live Video Analytics Edge

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for MediaServices.
+This is the AutoRest configuration file for Live video analytics edge.

 ---

 ## Getting Started

-To build the SDK for MediaServices, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for Live video analytics edge, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`